Ericson2314/baccumulation/economics-math.md

 [^ring-like]:  However, needing exponentiation means we still need some ring-like structure.
 The other flavours of product integrals on the Wikipedia page get into this more, including changing up the definition to dodge the exponentiation requirement.
-I am a bit conflicted on this, because on one hand it is useful to make it work with less stuctured / more general codomains of the integrand, but on the other hand, those changes, when applied to scalars, go against what I am arguing in this piece!
+I am a bit conflicted on this, because on one hand it is useful to make it work with less structured / more general codomains of the integrand, but on the other hand, those changes, when applied to scalars, go against what I am arguing in this piece!

 After some manipulations (which you should definitely read work through!) the paper shows this definition equivalent to